 The five fundamental courses of the master program are compulsory and are always offered in the winter term.
 The topics are as follows.

-Based on a solid understanding of the theory of the firm and the household, the course covers issues like regulation, game theory, welfare effects of government induced price distortions, and the theory of market failures.
-The course provides modern tools and shall enable students to understand and work with scholarly articles in areas like public finance, industrial organization and together with the Fundamentals of Econometrics also lay the foundations for work in applied microeconometrics.
+Based on a solid understanding of the theory of the firm and the household, this course covers issues like regulation, game theory, welfare effects of government-induced price distortions, and the theory of market failures.
+Furthermore, the course provides students with modern tools while enabling them to understand and work with scholarly articles in areas such as public finance and industrial organization.